HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Related Works

-\textbf{Crowd-aware Navigation.} Navigation in crowded circumstances has significantly been examined by the robotics community~\cite{chen2019crowd}; however, most works only employ 2D simulators or small-scale experiment setups~\cite{kruse2013human}.
-Earlier methods in crowd-aware navigation are primarily based on predicting the trajectories of human entities~\cite{borenstein1989real, bennewitz2005learning, ferrer2013robot} As the number of humans grows, the environment becomes exponentially denser; consequently, these trajectory-based approaches often suffer from the well-known freezing robot problem~\cite{trautman2010unfreezing}.
+\textbf{Crowd-aware Navigation.} Navigation in crowded circumstances has significantly been examined by the robotics community~\cite{chen2019crowd}.
+Earlier methods in crowd-aware navigation are primarily based on predicting the trajectories of human entities~\cite{ferrer2013robot}.
+As the number of humans grows, the environment becomes exponentially denser; consequently, these trajectory-based approaches often suffer from the well-known freezing robot problem~\cite{trautman2010unfreezing}.
 Learning-based methods have been introduced to overcome the freezing robot issue by automatically determining optimal waypoints~\cite{liu2021decentralized}.
-Following this idea, RL frameworks are widely adopted to perceive human behaviors and interactions in a latent mechanism~\cite{chen2019crowd, kretzschmar2016socially, alahi2016social, chen2017socially, alahi2017learning, trautman2020real, lo2019perception}.
+Following this idea, RL frameworks are widely adopted to perceive human behaviors and interactions in a latent mechanism~\cite{chen2019crowd,trautman2020real}.
 However, RL methods based on 2D simulators often suppose that the dynamics of all human entities are explicit and well-determined while the real-life interactions and human dynamics are much more arbitrary and complex~\cite{trautman2020real}.
 To address this limitation, we study crowd-aware navigation in 3D settings, wherein the agent can only perceive the environment through egocentric inputs instead of 2D floor plans with known human dynamics.